roflsandwich/Powershell-Universal-Lag-Switch/README.md

 Universal Lag Switch
 ========
-Powershell lag switch that leverages windows firewall to bottleneck the target process connection
+Powershell lag switch that leverages windows firewall to bottleneck the target process

 How to use
 ------------